Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 ]
 ```

 This is what `SensorRoom.listAllRooms()` in `resource/SensorRoom.java` does.
-The response is bigger, but it removes the N+1 problem entirely.
-It makes sense here because a `Room` object is small — just an ID, a name, a capacity integer, and a short list of sensor IDs.
-The campus has a bounded number of rooms, so the payload stays predictable.
+The response is bigger but there is no N+1.
+It works here because `Room` objects are small — an ID, a name, a capacity, and a short sensor ID list — and a campus only has so many rooms.

-One thing worth noting is that `Room.sensorIds` only holds sensor IDs, not full `Sensor` objects.
-If the client needs full sensor details, it goes to `/sensors` or uses the filter at `/sensors?type=...`.
-This avoids duplicating sensor data inside every room response and keeps each resource independent.
-The API does not implement pagination or field selection since the spec does not require it and the dataset is small enough that it is not needed.
+Worth noting: `Room.sensorIds` only has sensor IDs, not full `Sensor` objects.
+If you need sensor details, you hit `/sensors` or filter with `/sensors?type=...`.
+This keeps sensor data in one place instead of duplicating it inside every room.
+I did not add pagination or field selection because the spec does not ask for it and the data is small enough.

-### Question 4 — DELETE idempotency
+#### 2.2 — Room Deletion & Safety Logic

 **Question.** Is the DELETE operation idempotent in your implementation?
 Provide a detailed justification by describing what happens if a client mistakenly sends the exact same DELETE request for a room multiple times.

 Yes.
-The key thing to understand is that idempotency is about what happens to the server's state, not what status code the client gets back.
-An operation is idempotent if running it once or running it ten times leaves the server in the same state.
-The response code can change between calls — that is fine.
+Idempotency is about the server state, not the response code.
+If you send the same request once or ten times and the server ends up in the same state, it is idempotent.
+The status code can change between calls.

-Walking through it with `SensorRoom.removeRoom` in `resource/SensorRoom.java`, which calls into `service/RoomService.java`:
+Here is what happens with `SensorRoom.removeRoom` in `resource/SensorRoom.java` (which delegates to `service/RoomService.java`):

 1. **First call (room exists, no sensors attached).** `roomService.decommissionRoom(roomId)` finds the room, confirms no sensors reference it via `sensorRepo.findByRoomId(id)`, removes it, and returns.
 The resource sends back **204 No Content**.
 After this call, the room is gone.